 Because this device has a bite position with an “open” CR position and an elastic that can hold the mandible in a healthy position for a better airway at night, it can provide the best of both worlds.
 One of many CR definitions that make sense from a sleep perspective has been described as “the most stable and comfortable position of the mandible in which the joints can be loaded without discomfort.”
 Poor breathing will disrupt sleep, but pain can also, so don’t create it.
 Intraoral scanning technology was used and the appliance was created.

 At delivery, the patient tried in the appliance to check fit and the bite position.
 This type of appliance has elastic that needs to be titrated to support and maintain a position of the phonetic, deep “aaahhh” sound.
 The patient was checked two days after, seven days after and then a 30-day “efficacy” test to verify the effectiveness of the appliance.
-There was adequate reduction in apneas and hypopneas.
+There was an adequate reduction in apneas and hypopneas.
 The patient reported no complaints and the efficacy test was satisfactory.

 Sleep changes everything®